RS232 to RS485 Converter and Adapter Wiki

 RS232 to RS485 converterRS232 to RS485 adapterRS232 to RS485 converter 2RS232 to RS485RS232 to RS485 converter 3RS232 to RS485 converter 4

 The main differences between these RS232 to RS485 converter units are that some of them can have a DB9 connector whereas others have a terminal screw header or RJ11 connector, some are isolated some are not, some has more than one RS485 port, some has LED lights for indicating RX/TX data flow, some are port-powered and some needs an external power supply, some are industrial strength, some are consumer products.
+The RS232 to RS485 itself, regardless of what model you choose, is simply a device which can convert standard RS232 data signals into RS485 signals and vice versa.
+Most RS232 to RS485 converters can convert data in both directions, from RS232 to RS485 and from RS485 to RS232, this is also called a bi-directional converter.
+We will here not go into the specifics of how the RS232 or RS485 protocol works, but if you are interested in this then there is lots of RS232 and RS485 information on Wikipedia, including how a USB to serial adapter works.
+We will however demonstrate the most common ways of connecting a RS232 to RS485 converter.

 When should I use a RS232 to RS485 converter?

 RS232 to RS485 converters are mostly used in industrial and commercial environments.
 The reason is that the RS485 converter can be used for multi-drop networks, meaning that you for example can connect multiple RS485 devices to one computer.
 Up to 32 devices can be connected in one network to communicate on a single pair of wires (plus a ground wire), and the number can even be increased by using RS485 repeaters.
 This type of communication is called half-duplex communication.
 Most quality RS485 converters can communicate in this manner of up to 4000 feet (1200 meters).
 The RS485 converter is also fairly resistant to noise which is one more reason why it is favored in industrial environments.
+Examples of uses for a RS232 to RS485 converter could be for connecting cameras, scales, meters, scanners, PLC's or most other industrial equipment to a computer.

 RS232 to RS485 Circuit Schematic